mark-gerarts/automapper-plus/README.md

 $mapper->map($employee, EmployeeDto::class, ['locale' => $request->getLocale()]);
 ```

+When using the `mapToObject` method, the context will contain the destination
+object by default.
+It is accessible using `$context['AutoMapper::DESTINATION_CONTEXT']`.
+This is useful in scenarios where you need data from the destination object
+to populate the object you're mapping.

 ### Misc

 - Passing `NULL` as an argument for the source object to `map` returns `NULL`.